mseminatore/as16/README.md

 ## Assembler Source Code

-The source includes a Makefile which should work on any Unix-like operating system.
+The source includes a Makefile which should build on any Unix-like operating system.
 The project requires `YACC` or `Bison` to compile.
-For expediencey on machines without these tools (ahem Windows) I've included the resulting y.tab.c and y.tab.h files.
+For expediencey on machines without these tools (ahem Windows), I've included the resulting y.tab.c and y.tab.h files.

 ## Original Instructions